-• Eat together as a family
+• Eat together

 • Try a new side with an old favourite

-Skills in the kitchen
+Skills and safety in the kitchen

 Be a clean cook